Near Glenwood in Sevier County, Utah — The American Mountains (Southwest)

 Erected 1941 by Camp Wasatch, Daughters of Utah Pioneers.
 (Marker Number 77.)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-ZCMI Co-Op Building 1878-1930 / Glenwood Cooperative Mercantile (approx. 0.8 miles away); Richfield Carnegie Library (approx. 5 miles away); Richfield Pioneers (approx. 5 miles away); Richfield Presbyterian Church and School (approx. 5 miles away); Battle of Cedar Ridge (approx. 5.2 miles away); Fort Omni – Richfield (approx. 5.2 miles away); Old Lime Kiln (approx. 5.2 miles away); Academy Hall (approx. 5.2 miles away).
+ZCMI Co-Op Building 1878-1930 / Glenwood Cooperative Mercantile (approx. 0.8 miles away); Richfield Carnegie Library (approx. 5 miles away); Richfield Pioneers (approx. 5 miles away); Richfield Presbyterian Church and School (approx. 5 miles away); Battle of Cedar Ridge (approx. 5.2 miles away); Fort Omni – Richfield (approx. 5.2 miles away); First Jail in Sevier County (approx. 5.2 miles away); Old Lime Kiln (approx. 5.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 293 times since then and 25 times this year.
+It was originally submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 397 times since then and 37 times this year.
 Photos: 1, 2, 3. submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.